 Do Pothos need well-draining soil?

 Yes.
-A pothos plant will thrive well in well-draining soil.
+All pothos plants, including Epipremnum aureum global green, newly introduced in the market, thrive well in well-draining soil.
 In short, the plants hate to sit on wet soggy soil.
 Thus, choosing soil with air pockets is best to protect the plants from root fungi and molds.
 Soil with air pockets will allow the excess water to flow easily.

 Can Pothos survive in pots without holes?